Covid Testing: What Test Should You Get?

 IgM and IgG both negative: you have not been infected with the virus that causes Covid19 or you have been tested too soon and your body has not produced detectable antibodies yet.

 IgM positive and IgG negative: you have likely been recently (days to 1-2 weeks) infected with the virus that causes Covid19.
 Some people may take even longer to develop antibodies, and some people who are infected may not ever develop antibodies.
 We recommend you have a PCR confirmatory test, which is an oral or nasal swab to detect active virus, or quarantine for 7 days

 IgM positive and IgG positive: you have likely been infected with the virus that causes Covid19 2-3 weeks ago.

 IgM negative and IgG positive: you were likely infected with the virus that causes Covid19 at least 3 weeks ago.

-If you want a PCR test email
+If you want an ORAL SWAB test email

 If you want an ANTIBODY test call our offices to set up a same day appointment.
 Call 340-775-2303